Which Of The Following Is An Example Of Reproductive Isolation

 Rhagoletis Flies

 Rhagoletis pomonella, the apple maggot fly, provides an example of sympatric speciation driven by habitat isolation.
 Originally, these flies laid their eggs on hawthorn fruits.
-However, when apples were introduced to North America, some flies began to lay their eggs on apples instead.
+Still, when apples were introduced to North America, some flies began to lay their eggs on apples instead.
 Over time, the apple-feeding flies became reproductively isolated from the hawthorn-feeding flies due to differences in their host plant preferences and the timing of their life cycles.

 Drosophila Species